rezaamini-ir/easypanel/docs/fields.md

 ```

 With this simple array, it will call `name` and `email` property on CRUD's model.
-Let's see what is happening in behind scene:
+Let's see what is happening behind the scene:
 ```php
 $user->name

 $user->email
 ```

-**These are the properties which are available on your model, be careful!**
+**These are the properties that are available on your model, be careful!**

 ### Relational Fields
-To call a relational value on your model, first you need to define them in your model.
+To call a relational value on your model, first, you need to define them in your model.
 Then you can call them in `fields()` method with just a point separator.

 Image our model is `Article` and we have defined a `belongsTo()` relation on model class called `user`, now we can do something like this to get the name of user: